fadibenz/common-crawl-filtering/dev_logs.md

 - Implemented masking of Personal Identifiable Information using regex patterns.
 - Implemented harmful content filtering using fasttext.
 - Implemented Gopher Quality Rules.

+# 2025-07-30
+- Added more Gopher rules following the paper
+- Tested filters on random WARC files, and experimented with different thresholds.
+- Added different observations to writeup.
+- Implemented exact line deduplication using hashing.
+- Implemented fuzzy deduplication using MinHash and LSH.